wikimedia/integration-zuul/doc/source/zuul.rst

-If you send signal 1 (SIGHUP) to the zuul-server process, Zuul will stop executing new jobs, wait until all executing jobs are finished, reload its configuration, and resume.
-Any values in any of the configuration files may be changed, except the location of Zuul's PID file (a change to that will be ignored until Zuul is restarted).
+If you send signal 1 (SIGHUP) to the zuul-server process, Zuul will stop executing new jobs, wait until all executing jobs are finished, reload its layout.yaml, and resume.
+Changes to any connections or the PID  file will be ignored until Zuul is restarted.

 If you send a SIGUSR1 to the zuul-server process, Zuul will stop executing new jobs, wait until all executing jobs are finished,